anisbet/oclc3/Readme.md

 With a quota set, once the limit is reached the `master.lst` is updated with the remaining instructions to do when the script is restarted.

 ## Example of a Number List
+The following illustrates the types of strings that `oclc.py` can read and how they will be interpreted.

 ```bash
 +123456 Treasure Isl... # The record 123456 will be added when '--set' is used.
 123456 Treasure Isla... # Added when using '--set' and deleted if using `--unset`.